EnigmaCurry/d.rymcg.tech/sysbox-systemd/README.md

 check if your specific distribution has it in their own package manager (eg. `sysbox-ce` or `sysbox-ce-bin` in the Arch Linux AUR).

-Always follow the main sysbox installation instuctions, as this page may contain outdated information.
-The follow sections contain abbreviated sysbox installation procedures and notes.
+Always follow the main sysbox installation instructions, as this page may contain outdated information.
+The following sections contain abbreviated sysbox installation procedures and notes.

 #### Check your Linux kernel version